ritza-co/Codecov/coverage-reports-in-vscode.md

 pip install codecov-cli
 ```

-Upload the report to Codecov using the CLI:
+Upload the report to Codecov using the CLI, replace `<token>` with the upload token found on your Codecov dashboard:

 ```bash
 codecovcli upload-process -t <token> -F service -f coverage.xml